visgl/loaders.gl/modules/core/docs/api-reference/parse-in-batches.md

 Batched (streaming) parsing is only supported by a subset of loaders.
 Check documentation of each loader before using this function.

+## Usage

+Parse CSV in batches (emitting a batch of rows every time data arrives from the network):

 ```js
 import {fetchFile, parseInBatches} from '@loaders.gl/core';
 import {CSVLoader} from '@loaders.gl/obj';